JustenQ/labyrinth/README.md

 Are faster than you and relentless, tracking you by the sound of your footsteps.

-Avoid the Void, fearing its darkness, but those that wander there are rare and unnaturally dangerous.
+Avoid the Void, fearing its darkness and inhabitants, but those that wander there are rare and unnaturally dangerous.

 Are the embodiment of pure predation, driven by an instinct so primal it defies understanding.
-They need nothing to survive yet are driven by an eternal hunger, one which can never be satisfied.
+They need nothing to survive yet are fueled by an eternal hunger, one which can never be satiated.

 Wanderers (Echoes of the Void)